v-research/edu/ethiopia/README.md

 Test replay attacks and brute-force attack on credentials.
 Note that in `/var/logs/postgresql` you can find the log of the postgresql server (with errors in case the configuration/server is not working).

+#### Promiscuous Mode
+Not part of the exam but for those how are interested in network security: "In computer networking, promiscuous mode is a mode for a wired network interface controller (NIC) or wireless network interface controller (WNIC) that causes the controller to pass all traffic it receives to the central processing unit (CPU) rather than passing only the frames that the controller is specifically programmed to receive.
+This mode is normally used for packet sniffing that takes place on a router or on a computer connected to a wired network or one being part of a wireless LAN." (see [wiki](https://en.wikipedia.org/wiki/Promiscuous_mode).

 ## Web Pentesting
 1. install docker (there is a nice tutorial by DigitalOcean for Ubuntu 22.04 [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04))